greco-project/pvcompare/docs/pv_feedin.rst

 The following Image describes the composition of the module:

 .. image:: ./images/scheme_cpv.png
+    :caption: composition scheme of the hybrid module.
+Direct beam irradiance is collected by 1mm III-V cells, while diffuse light is collected by the Si cell.
+For AOI not equal to 0°, the biconvex lens maintains a tight but translating focus.
+A simple mechanism causes the backplane to follow the focal point (see `Askins 2019 <https://zenodo.org/record/3349781#.X46UFZpCT0o>`_)
     :width: 100%
     :alt: composition scheme of the hybrid module.
-Direct beam irradiance is
-        collected by 1mm III-V cells, while diffuse light is collected by the Si cell.
-For AOI not equal to 0°, the biconvex lens maintains a tight but translating focus.
-A simple mechanism causes the backplane to follow the focal point

 "The Insolight technology employs a biconvex lens designed such that focusing is possible when the angle of incidence